-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health and substance misuse disorder. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or a Self and Family enrollment.
-The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
+- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health and substance use disorder. - The Network deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
+There is a separate Non-Network deductible of \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
+Incurred expenses do not apply toward both limits.
+The family deductible can be satisfied by one or more family members. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
-When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage. - YOUR NETWORK PHYSICIAN MUST PRECERTIFY INPATIENT FACILITY STAYS.
 YOU MUST GET PRECERTIFICATION FOR NON-NETWORK FACILITY STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3.